darciopacifico/taskmanager/README.md

 Go application that listen and consumes task messages from Kafka.
 This go app instances could be freely instantiated and gracefully stopped (Ctrl+C Signal, SIGINT etc) at any time.
 The signal to interrupt will make taskconsumer to stop message receiving and wait for current message consumption.

+This app commit the topic/partition offset at every message, before message processing.
+There is no current policy for retry, DLQ etc.

 As consumer example, there is an Invoice Processor and a Birthday Greatings Processor apps.
 Both sample apps only print log messages.

-When a new taskconsumer app is instantiated or stopped, Kafka + Cluster/Sarama lib immediately rebalance the message delivery to all remaining and/or new instances with same groupid, no matter how many instances or instance location.
+When a new taskconsumer app is instantiated or stopped, Kafka + Cluster/Sarama lib immediately rebalance the message delivery to all remaining and/or new instances with same groupid, no matter how many instances or location.

+If no consumer is available, all messages stay stored in kafka until one or more consumers instantiation.

 ## How to start the solution